pcroland/pptu/README.md

 "Captcha: Yes" means 2captcha API key is required to solve the captcha.
 "Simple" means there is a captcha but it can be solved automatically without 2captcha.

+### AvistaZ Network (AvistaZ, CinemaZ, PrivateHD)
-Cookies are not recommended for AvistaZ network sites (AvistaZ, CinemaZ, PrivateHD) as they expire within a few days.
+Using cookies is not recommended as they expire within a few days.

+### HDBits
+For the image host, if you have 2FA enabled, you also need to provide your passkey in the config.

 ## Usage
 Copy `config.example.toml` to `~/.config/pymkt/config.toml` and edit it as appropriate.